Day 1 Muscat-Sinkhole-Wadi Shab – Sur- Ras Al Hadd

 From there we start driving up to Jebel Shams Mountain ( The Grand Canyon of Oman) 3009 Meters, this mountain is one of the most adventurous mountains in Oman, offering existing off-road experience and fantastic views, you reach canyon view which is about 2000 meters stop there and enjoy the view and photo, then we continue driving to our resort where we spend the night.

-Overnight in Jebel Shams ( Jabal shams resort or similar)
+Overnight in Jebel Shams ( Sama Heights Resort or similar)

 Day 6 Grand canyon- Wadi Bani Auf- Muscat